Skip to content

 What does the Condo Act say?

-Section 117 (2) prohibits anyone from carrying on or allowing an activity that causes an unreasonable nuisance.
+Section 117 (2) prohibits anyone from carrying on or allowing an activity that causes an nuisance.

 Section 119 (1) requires everyone to comply with the Act and the condo corporation’s governing documents.